gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 }
 {% endhighlight %}

-As you can imaging from the previous code, we need to create a _nib_ file with the same name as the class: _SpinnableArtwork_ in this case.
+As you can imagine from the previous code, we need to create a _nib_ file with the same name as the class: _SpinnableArtwork_ in this case.
 In _Interface Builder_ we then set the _File's Owner_ as the class we have just created:
 <div class="img--post img--5xLeading" style="background-image: url({{ site.baseurl_posts_img }}/2016-03-01/14_NibFileOwner.png);">
 </div>